DylanBowden/bcm/README.md

 ```

 ## Notes
+- to load a different route file, do so in `.env` and restart the server
 - this solution also handles [Bonus #1]
 - @todo: tests will fail if server is running.
 They cannot run at the same time.